brain-bzh/efficient-deep-learning/lab2.md

 We will perform experiments on CIFAR10  datasets.

-Prologue - How to reload your previous models
+Recap - How to reload your previous models
 --
 Pytorch has a [page](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference) explaining how to save and load models.
 But here are a few additional details.